Jilabun Nature Reserve and its spectacular waterfalls

 ALTERNATIVE OR ADDITIONAL HIKES:

 1. Side-trail to Daburiya.
-Just after the observation point for the Devorah Waterfall, you can turn right onto a blue-marked trail to the ruins of the abandoned Bedouin village of Daburiya.
-This can be either added to the circular hike or done as a separate hike.
-It is about a 10-15-minute walk to the beginning of the ruins from the observation area.
+Just after the observation point for the Dvora Waterfall, you can turn right onto a blue-marked trail to the ruins of the abandoned Bedouin village of Daburiya.
+This can be either done in addition to the circular hike or as a separate hike.
+It is about a 10 to 15-minute walk to the beginning of the ruins from the observation area.
 In Byzantine times there was a prosperous Jewish town here called Devora.
-The Bedouin sometimes used the basalt stones from originally Jewish buildings for their own houses.
-A green notice just before the ruins explains that the threshold from a Bedouin home was found with the inscription “This is the study house of Rabbi Elazar Hakapar.”
-It is now located in the Golan Archeological Museum in Katzrin.
-It is possible to explore the ruins for other Jewish engraved inscriptions and patterns, but there is no defined path and you can easily get lost and is best not attempted.
-(If you do get lost use the map below to find your location relative to the trail).
+The Bedouins sometimes used the basalt stones from originally Jewish buildings for their own houses.
+A green notice just before the ruins explains that the threshold from a Bedouin home was found with the inscription “This is the study house of Rabbi Elazar HaKapar.”
+This rabbi was one of the last generation of the Tannaim (i.e., a rabbinic sage who views were recorded in the Mishna from about 10 to 220 CE).
+He was a colleague of Rabbi Yehuda HaNassi.
+This threshold is now located in the Golan Archeological Museum in Katzrin.
+It is possible to explore the ruins for other Jewish engraved inscriptions and patterns, but there is no defined path and it is very easy to get lost.
+(If you do get lost, use the map below to find your location relative to the trail).

-2. Shorter Hike.
+2. Shorter hike.
 For a much shorter hike, continue along the jeep trail you entered from Route 91 until you come to the lower parking lot.
-From here take the blue trail to the observation area for the Jilabun Waterfall.
+From here take the blue-marked trail to the observation area for the Jilabun Waterfall.
 You can also walk further down to its pool.

 Map of the trail in the Jilabun Nature Reserve